Creativity

 Stage 3: Good Interpersonal Relationships

 Often called the “good boy/nice girl” orientation.
 The individual is good in order to be seen as being a good person by others.
-The focus is on living up to social expectations and roles.
+The focus is fulfilling the social expectations and roles.

 • Logic: “I want people to like me and think I’m a good person.”